RishabhMakes/geo-viz-explorer/README.md

 - Does NOT zoom the map

 ### Double Click
-- Zooms and pans to the clicked marker
+- Calculates bounding box of all children and zooms to fit them in view
+- Automatically pans and scales to show all child locations with optimal framing
-- Reveals children at the next hierarchy level
+- Reveals children at the next hierarchy level with smooth animation
 - Parent marker fades out, children fade in
+- Example: Double-click "Asia" to see Japan, Singapore, and India all in frame

 ### Multi-Selection
 - **Ctrl/Cmd + Click**: Add to selection